 It is important to look after your mental and physical wellbeing.

-The current coronavirus outbreak is worrying, but there are steps you can take to look after your mental health.
+Take steps to look after your mental health.

 Stay in touch with friends and family using your phone or computer.
 If you are working from home, keep in touch with colleagues online.

 Mindfulness is a technique which can help you to feel less stressed.
 It involves noticing what’s happening in the present moment without judging anything.
 It encourages you to choose how to respond to your thoughts and feelings, and be kinder to yourself.
 See the Mind website for more information.